 Charter Bus Parking:

-The winding roads, steep drops, and hairpins turns can make this national park tricky to traverse with a motorcoach.
+The winding roads, steep drops, and hairpin turns can make this national park tricky to traverse with a motorcoach.
 Before you hit the road, be sure to check the park’s guide to bus restrictions to ensure you can get there safely.
 That being said, all three of the national park’s visitor centers (Sugarlands, Cades Cove, and Oconaluftee) offer plenty of bus-friendly parking spots for tour groups.

 Mammoth Cave National Park